 Costa Rican taxis are inexpensive, and most taxi drivers are honest, though of course there are exceptions.
 By law, they should use a meter (maría) for trips around town, but many don’t.
 In this case, don’t take the taxi unless you negotiate a reasonable fare before leaving.
 Many try to charge a surcharge for waiting outside hotels: this is illegal and you should refuse to pay.

 Costa Rica’s long-distance bus service radiates from different terminals in San José to towns all over the country.
-This is an inexpensive way to travel (costing about U.S. $1-5 per trip), and buses will drop you at intermediate points on request.
-However, traveling by bus may mean you are limited to visiting only major centers, missing out on less-accessible parks, reserves, beaches and eco-tourism projects.
-Connections can be tricky, as private bus companies operate from different parts of town, and may involve a long walk or taxi ride.
+This is an inexpensive way to travel (costing about the U.S. $1-5 per trip), and buses will drop you at intermediate points on request.
+However, traveling by bus may mean you are limited to visiting only major centers.
+Missing out on less-accessible parks, reserves, beaches and eco-tourism projects.

 The education system in Costa Rica consists of three main levels.
 It is a duty of every citizen and an obligation to receive education; as such it is free and obligatory by law.

 The literacy rate in Costa Rica is of 96% (CIA World Fact Book, February 2007), one of the highest in Latin America.
 Both elementary and high schools are found throughout the country in practically every community.
 This literacy rate is based on “The percentage of people aged 15+ who can, with understanding, both read and write a short, simple statement related to their everyday life (UN Common Database (UNESCO)).”